vstinner/unicode_book/operating_systems.rst

 :ref:`code page <codepage>` (:ref:`mojibake issue <mojibake>`).

-Microsoft extended its FAT filesystem in Windows 95: the Virtual FAT (VFAT) supports "long filenames", filenames are stored as :ref:`UCS-2 <ucs>`, up to 255 characters (BMP only).
+Microsoft extended its FAT filesystem in Windows 95: the Virtual FAT (VFAT) supports "long filenames", filenames are stored as :ref:`UCS-2 <ucs2>`, up to 255 characters (BMP only).
 Starting at Windows 2000, :ref:`non-BMP characters
 <bmp>` can be used: :ref:`UTF-16 <utf16>` replaces UCS-2 and the limit is now
 255 UTF-16 units.